EgoitzSanMartinEKT/webauthn-login-register-example/README.md

-# WebAuthn Basic Client/Server Example (go)
+# WebAuthn basic Login and Register example

-This library implements a simple, basic WebAuthn client and server based on [duo's WebAuthn implementation](https://github.com/duo-labs/webauthn).
-The code pulls inspiration from [duo's WebAuthn example implementation](https://github.com/duo-labs/webauthn.io).
-This example is NOT meant to be used in production, but rather as an introduction to WebAuthn as well as a more quick-and-dirty, stripped down version of [webauthn.io](https://webauthn.io/).

-## Blog Post

-You can check it out [here](https://www.herbie.dev/blog/webauthn-basic-web-client-server/)
+This is a modification of the [WebAuthn Basic Client/Server Example (go)](https://github.com/hbolimovsky/webauthn-example) proyect.
+This version makes use of the Gin Web Framwork.

-## Quickstart
+## Set-up

 ### Download